 Benefits for Geographical Mobility

 From a geographical mobility perspective, ECVET targets the increased recognition of learning outcomes achieved during a mobility period.
-This increased recognition improves the credibility of learning and international mobility programmes, both from the perspective of the individual learner - acknowledging and attributing value to that which they have undertaken during their mobility programme - and from the perspective of the labour market - confirming the importance of the mobility period from a lifelong learning and skills development stance.
+This increased recognition improves the credibility of learning and international mobility programmes, both from the perspective of the individual learner - acknowledging and attributing value to that which they have undertaken and achieved during a period of short or long-duration mobility - and from the perspective of the labour market - confirming the importance of the mobility period from a lifelong learning and skills development stance.

 ECVET principles and practices also favour a more quality-assured mobility experience, with many of the common tools and documents adopted as a part of ECVET implementation (for example, Memorandum of Understanding, Learning Agreements) contributing to a more successful mobility experience and, in the long-term, potentially reducing the workload tied to international mobility.
-ECVET promotes a structured mobility experience through which achieved learning outcomes can be better integrated into existing education and training pathways.
+ECVET promotes a structured mobility experience through which achieved learning outcomes can be better integrated into existing education, training and qualifications pathways.

 In addition to recognising the similarities of different learning programmes, and systems, ECVET also valorises the differences, with certain mobility programmes allowing access to knowledge and skills that might be less accessible locally (for example, use of specific ingredients, technologies or techniques).